vicenprice/HISTORECO/README.md

 If you use this database in your research, please cite the following
 paper:

-Rodríguez-López, G., Serrano, A., Martín-Retortillo, M., & Cazcarro, I.(2025).
+Rodríguez-López, G., Serrano, A., Martín-Retortillo, M. & Cazcarro, I.(2025).
 HISTORECO: Historical Spanish Transition Database on Climate, Geography, and Economics of the 20th-21st Century.
 Under Review in Scientific Data.